 Navigating Financial Transactions

-The financial landscape of real estate wholesaling in Texas includes several transactional routes.
-Wholesalers may employ transactional funding, a short-term loan facilitating back-to-back closings on the same day.
+- Transactional funding: A short-term loan facilitating back-to-back closings on the same day.
 This method is particularly useful in double closing scenarios, providing the capital to purchase the property before immediately selling it to the end buyer.

 In contrast, commission is generally reserved for licensed real estate agents, a distinction important for wholesalers to acknowledge to prevent the unauthorized practice of real estate without a license.
 Wholesalers must navigate these complexities with precision to ensure compliance and profitability.